metralytics/census-postgres/meta-scripts/README.md

 # Using Functions to Create the Data Store and Import Data

-The data scripts which appear in the other folders of this repository (e.g. acs2010_5yr, acs2011_5yr) were created programmatically using several helper functions that build the SQL based on the Census product's data dictionary.
+The data scripts whtich appear in the other folders of this repository (e.g. acs2010_5yr, acs2011_5yr) were created programmatically using several helper functions that build the SQL based on the Census product's data dictionary.
 The meta-scripts (function-creating scripts) are:

 * Support Functions and Tables.sql
 * Staging Tables and Data Import Functions.sql